markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 > Note: This is not an exhaustive list.

 Automating the generation of your certificates will depend on your certificate provider.
-There is a standard protocol for certificate renewal automation called [ACME](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) (Automated Certificate Management Environment) and a number of tools that can be implemented to automate the process with a variety of providers (including Lets Encrypt, which provides free public TLS certificates).
+There is a standard protocol for certificate renewal automation called [ACME](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) (Automated Certificate Management Environment) and a number of tools that can be implemented to automate the process with a variety of providers (including [Let's Encrypt](https://letsencrypt.org/), which provides free public TLS certificates).
 Some certificate providers are offering their own automation platforms, but you could also consider one or more of these tools:

 - [Posh-ACME](https://poshac.me/docs/v4/): A PowerShell module and ACME client to create publicly trusted TLS/TLS certificates from an ACME capable certificate authority such as Let's Encrypt.
 - [win-acme](https://www.win-acme.com/): A Windows-focused ACME client (WACS) that can be scripted to manage certificate renewal, particularly for IIS and Azure-hosted workloads.